 View results infographic >

-Over 970 farmers took part and recorded 130 species across around 900,000 acres.
-That’s more farmers than in previous years and the highest number of different species counted since the BFBC began.
+Over 970 farmers took part and recorded 112 species across around 900,000 acres.
+That’s more farmers than in previous years.

 What did farmers see?

-At the other end of the scale, we were delighted to see that a total of 25 species from the Red List for Birds of Conservation Concern were recorded, with 5 appearing in the 25 most commonly seen species list: fieldfares, house sparrows, starlings, yellowhammers and song thrushes.
-The most abundant of these were the first three, which were seen on over 35% of the farms taking part.
+At the other end of the scale, we were delighted to see that a total of 22 species from the Red List for Birds of Conservation Concern were recorded, with 5 appearing in the 25 most commonly seen species list: fieldfares, starlings, house sparrows, song thrushes and yellowhammers.
+The most abundant of these were the first two, which were seen on over 40% of the farms taking part.

-The five most abundant birds seen were woodpigeons, starlings, rooks, fieldfares and lapwings.
-A total of 91,513 were found, making up 40% of the total number of birds recorded.
+The five most abundant birds seen were woodpigeons, starlings, fieldfares, rooks and chaffinches.
+A total of 104,993 were found, making up over 40% of the total number of birds recorded.

-It is interesting to note that this top five list is almost the same as for the 2014 and 2015 counts.
-The only difference for this year is that lapwings have appeared, pushing chaffinches down to sixth place.
+It is interesting to note that this top five list is very similar to previous counts, with chaffinches reappearing on the list this year, pushing lapwings down to sixth place.

-As with last year, seven of the top 25 most abundant species are on the Red List for Birds of Conservation Concern: linnets, yellowhammers, house sparrows, starlings, lapwings, fieldfares and redwings.
+8 of the top 25 most abundant species are on the Red List for Birds of Conservation Concern: starlings, fieldfares, lapwings, linnets, redwings, herring gulls, yellowhammers, and house sparrows.

 Who took part?

-The average farm size of those taking part was 922 acres, with over 60% growing arable crops, over 50% having beef or sheep and more than 10% growing field vegetables.
+The average farm size of those taking part was 959 acres, with over 65% growing arable crops, nearly 50% having beef or sheep, and nearly 15% growing field vegetables.
 There were also a number of dairy farms, horticulture units, poultry producers and pig producers submitting counts.
 We are really pleased to get such a variety of interest.

 Where were they from?

 Farmers from every county in England took part and there were also responses from Northern Ireland, Scotland and Wales.
-We even had participants in Austria and Germany.
+We also had 28 farmers from Austria take part!

 Where did they count?